-There was never a reason to think the OAD was canon in Japan; westerners had this confused because of the fact that online streaming sites uploading everything without release context makes it harder to differentiate between a product made for the anime and a product made for the manga.
+There was never a reason to think the OAD was canon to the anime series in Japan; westerners had this confused because of the fact that online streaming sites uploading everything without release context makes it harder to differentiate between a product made for the anime and a product made for the manga.

 The OAD depicted Sakura’s confession to Syaoran as it happened in the manga, which was not present in the older anime series.
 However, the anime has its own version of Sakura’s confession in the form of the second film, Cardcaptor Sakura The Movie: The Sealed Card, which served as an anime-original ending and seals the SyaoSaku relationship for the anime universe.
 Speaking of which: